abilia/oyster/README.md

 The data sources are preloaded into the in memory database in [`src/main/resources/data.sql`](src/main/resources/data.sql)

-The new feature is to implement `GET` business card information.
+The new feature is to implement `GET`business card information.
-The requirements are:
+The requirements are to print business cards for `persons`
-- Only `persons` that does **not** have the occupation of being a student
+- That does **not** have the occupation of being a student
-- Only one business card if at the same company
+- That works in `Gothenburg`

+A business card should contain their full name, occupation and name of company.

 Add an API call to `/businesscards` that should return
 ```json